-Influenza A and B are the two types of influenza viruses that cause epidemic human disease (21).
-Influenza A viruses are further categorized into subtypes on the basis of two surface antigens: hemagglutinin (H) and neuraminidase (N).
+Influenza A and B are the two types of influenza viruses that cause epidemic human disease (22).
+Influenza A viruses are further categorized into subtypes on the basis of two surface antigens: hemagglutinin and neuraminidase.
 Influenza B viruses are not categorized into subtypes.
 Since 1977, influenza A (H1N1) viruses, influenza A (H3N2) viruses, and influenza B viruses have been in global circulation.
 In 2001, influenza A (H1N2) viruses that probably emerged after genetic reassortment between human A (H3N2) and A (H1N1) viruses began circulating widely.
 Both influenza A and B viruses are further separated into groups on the basis of antigenic characteristics.
 New influenza virus variants result from frequent antigenic change (i.e., antigenic drift) resulting from point mutations that occur during viral replication.
 Influenza B viruses undergo antigenic drift less rapidly than influenza A viruses.

-A person's immunity to the surface antigens, including hemagglutinin, reduces the likelihood of infection and severity of disease if infection occurs (22).
-Antibody against one influenza virus type or subtype confers limited or no protection against another.
-Furthermore, antibody to one antigenic variant of influenza virus might not protect against a new antigenic variant of the same type or subtype (23).
+Immunity to the surface antigens, particularly the hemagglutinin, reduces the likelihood of infection and severity of disease if infection occurs (23).
+Antibody against one influenza virus type or subtype confers limited or no protection against another type or subtype of influenza.
+Furthermore, antibody to one antigenic variant of influenza virus might not completely protect against a new antigenic variant of the same type or subtype (24).
 Frequent development of antigenic variants through antigenic drift is the virologic basis for seasonal epidemics and the reason for the usual incorporation of one or more new strains in each year's influenza vaccine.